Here's the line-up of guests for this week's Graham Norton Show on BBC One

 The guests have been revealed for this week's Graham Norton Show on BBC One.

-Joining Graham on Friday night will be Amy Poehler, Minnie Driver, Nick Jonas, Leonie Elliott and Jennifer Garner, with music from Tom Odell.
+Joining Graham on Friday night will be Amy Poehler, Minnie Driver, Nick Jonas, Leonie Elliott, Jennifer Garner and Tom Odell.

-This week we're joined by @ImeldaOfficial, Chiwetel Ejiofor, @BryanCranston, Daisy Ridley, Adrian Dunbar & @Vicky_McClure!
-Friday at 10:45pm on @BBCone #TheGNShow pic.twitter.com/XurAUFhbfV— Graham Norton Show (@TheGNShow) March 3, 2021
+This week on the red sofa! @tompeterodell, @Leonie_Elliott, @robbeckettcomic, @driverminnie, @nickjonas, Jennifer Garner & Amy Poehler!
+This Friday at 10:45pm on @BBCOne #TheGNShow pic.twitter.com/zM7AYuQool— Graham Norton Show (@TheGNShow) March 10, 2021

 Catch the Graham Norton Show on BBC One, Friday, March 12 at 10.45pm.